TheSocietyOfCoders/tsoc-projects/project-set-1/README.md

    - **Output**
       - sorted_word_list - List of words sorted according to their lexicographic order

 (Optional) 3.
 For the optimal completion of the following function, we will need a helper function, *range_finder(A, E)*.
 You can skip implementing this function if you want an easier implementation.
-The task of this helper function will be as follows -
+The project of this helper function will be as follows -
    - Given a sorted array A and an element E, return two indices - I<sub>0</sub> and I<sub>01</sub>.
    I<sub>0</sub> is the first index such that A<sub>I<sub>0</sub></sub> is equal to E and I<sub>1</sub> is the last index such that A<sub>I<sub>1</sub></sub> is equal to E.
    Essentially, find all the instances of the element E in the array.
    - Example
       - A = \[1,2,3,3,3,4], E = 3.
       - I<sub>0</sub> = 2, I<sub>1</sub> = 4
-   - Perform this task using binary search.
+   - Perform this project using binary search.
 Hint - Binary search can do more than just searching for an element.
 You will need to do two passes of binary search.
    - *Can you tell why we're using binary search instead of linear search?*

 4. Write a function *find_matching_word(word_list, string)*